circuits/circuits/docs/source/foreword.rst

 and quickly grew into a useful and successful framework to build more complex systems and applications with.

-circuits became what it is today by the encourement of a co-worker of a startup company at the time and was rebranded into it's own project.
+circuits became what it is today by the encouragement of a co-worker of a start-up company at the time and was re-branded into it's own project.